A Collaboration with People Need Nature

 When artists and scientists collaborate they challenge the conventions of their respective games and take a leap into the unknown.
-This isn’t easy, it requires relationships to be built on trust and a willingness to gain in-depth understanding of another discipline, but the results can be startling.
+This isn’t easy, it requires relationships to be built on trust and a willingness to gain in-depth understanding of another discipline, but the results can be inspiring.
 We believe that increased art-science collaboration can bring many public benefits.
-The benefits of interdisciplinary practice in education are well known, there has been extensive research on the subject e.g. from the Broad Vision programme run by Heather Barnett at the University of Westminster.
+The benefits of interdisciplinary practice in education are well known, there has been extensive research on the subject e.g. from the Broad Vision Programme run by Heather Barnett at the University of Westminster.
 Balanced programmes of learning that include the arts, sciences and sports have been shown to improve students’ motivation and creativity.
 Channeling children and young people into a narrow range of disciplines too early can severely restrict their options for development in later life.
-Interdisciplinary leaning enables people to think critically and take a holistic view of the world and collaboration between people who have become specialists in different areas presents endless opportunities for continued learning and the enrichment of ideas.
+Interdisciplinary leaning enables people to think critically and take a holistic view of the world and collaboration between specialists in different disciplines presents endless opportunities for learning and the enrichment of ideas

 Many scientists are also artists and visa versa.
 At PBD we’re artists by training and we study ecology.
-We also study the science of how people look, how they see the world; we’re interested the hooks that draw viewers in and grab their attention.
-This hopefully enables us to communicate ideas more effectively.
+We also study the science of how people look, how they see the world; we’re interested ‘hooks’ that draw viewers in and grab their attention and we aim to use these techniques to communicate ideas effectively.

-The invitation from Miles King at People Need Nature to be part of the Reimagining Lost Landscapes Project is a welcome gift.
-It’s an opportunity to collaborate with an inspiring group of multi-skilled, multi-disciplined individuals.
-Our task is to study a strategically important piece of land in southern England – Lodge Hill on the Hoo Peninsula in Kent (also known as Boris Island) – evocatively described here by one of the team, writer Julian Hoffman.
-We are to record our findings and investigate its potential value for nature and for society now and in the future.
+The invitation from Miles King at People Need Nature to be part of the Reimagining Lost Landscapes Project was a welcome gift – an opportunity to collaborate with an inspiring group of multi-skilled, multi-disciplined individuals.
+Our task was to study a strategically important piece of land in southern England – Lodge Hill on the Hoo Peninsula in Kent (also known as Boris Island) – evocatively described here by one of the team, writer Julian Hoffman.
+We recorded our findings and investigated its potential value for nature and for society now and in the future.
 PNN hopes that our combined responses will provide an inspiring contribution to the public debate and decision making processes that will determine the long-term future of Lodge Hill, the Hoo Peninsula and ultimately similar sites throughout Britain.